Ccallahan-019/PSU-CoE-Rework/README.md

 REST vs GraphQL

-Any developer building a project using the Storyblok CMS (or most other headless CMS's, for that matter) has to make a tough decision somewhere along the line: REST, or GraphQL?
-On the surface, this might seem like a relatively easy choice.
+If you're a developer planning on building a project using a headless CMS, you will soon be faced with a pivotal decision: REST, or GraphQL?
+If you're using Storyblok, than this may seem like a relatively easy choice (on the surface, at least).
 Both the Storyblok Content Delivery API and Management API are organized around REST, and most of Storyblok's documentation is written with this in mind.
 So, why deviate?
 - Single vs. Multiple Endpoints- A typical REST API usually requires data fetching from multiple different endpoints.
 This is inherently slower than GraphQL, where only one endpoint is required to fetch data.
 - Overfetching/Underfetching- REST APIs tend to suffer from overfetching and underfetching issues that stem from the fixed structures of their endpoints.